3

 Meals: D

-You will be transferred to Paestum train station (included) to take the train to Agropoli.
-Today you start your walk from the train station at Agropoli.
+Take the train from Paestum to Agropoli, this is where you will start your walk.
 First you walk to the charming harbour with its wonderful view towards the fortified medieval town centre.
 You then continue to Trentova Bay from where you commence a beautiful walk along and around the headland of Punta Tresino, one of the last remaining stretches of pristine coast in this area.
 The coastal route passes along an inlet called ‘Vallone,’ an ancient Roman harbour.
 This is not far from the ruins of the tower of Punta Tresino, and near some beautiful vineyards dropping sheer to the sea.
 Punta Tresino is a headland with a real Mediterranean flavour and great views over the Gulf of Salerno as far as Capri.
 The area is also famous for its high quality wines.
 You walk through an unspoilt Mediterranean landscape, through forests and scrubland, beside beaches with beautiful views over the sea.
 Eventually you descend to the large sandy beach of Castellabate.
 It's worth continuing the walk along the beach until you reach the charming little fishing harbour of Santa Maria maybe for a swim and a nice gelato on the beach.
 You will be collected from here and taken to Rocca Cilento and your next hotel (included).
 Accommodation: For the next three nights in Rocca Cilento you will stay in an ancient convent.
 The nuns may have disappeared years ago, but the place is hardly lacking in charm.
 Many of the peaceful rooms have panoramic views out over the countryside.
 The place is centred around the dining room and lounge, a great big stone chamber.
 Paulo, his wife and friends provide the most sumptuous banquets for you sourced from local ingredients.
 The wines and cheeses are all locally sourced including Parmesans and Mozerellas.
 Pasta is homemade, the wines tend to be from the very amenable and quite unusual Aglianico Grape.
 They also love to use a lot of local olive oil.
 Paulo speaks very little English, although his stepson Cosimo may be there to help.

 Meals: B,D